 If you want to learn how to duplicate a photo in Lightroom, you need to read this article.

-The most popular way to duplicate a photo in Lightroom is to create a Virtual Copy.
-Select the image you want to duplicate in the Library or Develop module, right-click and choose the Crate Virtual Copy option.
+To duplicate a photo in Lightroom, select the image you want to duplicate in the Library or Develop module, right-click and choose the Crate Virtual Copy option.
 Lightroom will create a new set of editing instructions called Virtual Copy without duplicating the original RAW image.

 Most of my Lightroom articles are the result of me answering questions that I receive from readers on my blog.
 When I see a certain question asked repeatedly, I write a dedicated tutorial or an article on the topic.
 Today’s tutorial is no different as I address the frequently asked question, “How do I duplicate a photo in Lightroom?”

 When I see this or a similar question, I immediately know the photographer who posted the question is relatively new to Lightroom and does not yet fully understand how the program works or handles images.